SEALABQualityGroup/replication_delag/README.md

 The `techniques` folder contains the implementation of DeLag, CoTr, KrSa and DeCaf.

 #### Experiments
-The `experiments` folder contains the Python scripts to executes DeLag and baselines techniques on the generated datasets to answer our RQs.
+The `experiments` folder contains the Python scripts to executes DeLag and baselines techniques to answer our RQs.

 #### Results
 The `results` folder contains the results of our experimentation.